redBorder/cep/README.md

 ## Rules

-The unit of works on redBorder CEP are called "rules" which are written on JSON and accessed and modified via the REST API.
-They are a combination of execution plans from Siddhi and some metadata to help you map your Siddhi streams with Kafka.
+The unit of work on redBorder CEP are called "rules".
+The rules are written on JSON and accessed and modified via the REST API.
+They are a combination of execution plans from a library called Siddhi and some more data to help you map your kafka topics to Siddhi streams.
+You can find more information about Siddhi and execution plans below.

-Take a look at the [rules wiki page](https://github.com/redBorder/cep/wiki/Rules) for information about how to write rules and the available options.
+Take a look at the [rules wiki page](https://github.com/redBorder/cep/wiki/Rules) for information about how to write rules.

 ## REST API

-The REST API lets you add, remove, list and synchornize rules on the fly.
-You can say it speaks JSON, so it's developer-friendly.
+The REST API lets you add, remove, list and synchronize rules on the fly.
 Find more information about it at the [REST API wiki page](https://github.com/redBorder/cep/wiki/Rest-API).

 ## Siddhi